Plootle/Portfolio/README.md

 ### SARA Project

-### <a href="https://github.com/KevinFLoaiza/ChutesAndLadders">Snake and Ladders </a>
+### <a href="https://github.com/KevinFLoaiza/ChutesAndLadders">Bee Managment </a>
-I made a snakes and ladders game that was made in intelliJ where we used Java.
-The purpose of the game is to reach tile 100 in a 10x10 grid where there are various obstacles that could increase the number of tiles you go up, which are stairs or go back if you land on the head of a snake to the tail.
-Each players takes turn rolling a die until they reach the final tile.
+This project is a resource management game themed around Bees.
+The obejective of the game is help the  bee colony grow and survive from a set amount of days by increasing production of resources, maintaining enough bees in the colony to operate, and having troops to protect the hive from enemies.
+Based all in Java, this project was made in order to apply a lot of the principles I learned about Object Oriented Programming.

 ### <a href="https://github.com/CSCI-3308-CU-Boulder/3308SP21_section013_5">Book Review </a>
 This is an application that has a library of books that you can look up and it gives the user information on the book like the summary, the author, and the genre.
 Users can then upload a review if they have read the book and give it a rating that will be seen by other users.
 Tools that we used are docker, CSS, javascript, and HTML